 Dominique is a writer, editor and storyteller.
 She founded The Copy Collective (TCC) – a growing global network of creative talent – in 2008.
 A journalist by training, Dominique is fascinated by the stories that each person has to tell, and her mission is to do justice to those stories whether she’s crafting copy for a promotional brochure or helping a charity raise funds to beat cancer or protect the rights of children.
 She loves the way TED brings passionate people from different backgrounds and all corners of the globe together to inspire others and help make the world a more vibrant, interesting, and hopeful place.

-Over 20 years, Susannah's career has spanned hospitality, events, PR, marketing, advertising ... and now Yoga.
+Over 20 years, Susannah's career has spanned hospitality, communications and health and well being.
 Her years at Bennelong Restaurant, The Observatory Hotel and Simon Johnson instilled in her a lifelong appreciation for incredible food and produce.
-Susannah has worked in Australia and the US with advertising agencies Saatchi & Saatchi and Crispin Porter + Bogusky on the strategic and creative development of international brands including PwC, Lend Lease, ING, Audi, Volkswagen and Gap/Old Navy.
-She has a passion for healthy living and is now also a qualified Natural Chef, Yoga teacher and co-founder of Mind Your Moves - a program designed to empower teens through Yoga and Pilates.
+Susannah has worked in Australia and the US with various branding and communications agencies including Saatchi & Saatchi and Crispin Porter + Bogusky (named 'Agency of the Year' thirteen times as well as 'Agency of the Decade' in the US), where she spearheaded strategic and creative projects for a long list of leading international brands.
+She has a passion for healthy living and is also a qualified Natural Chef, Yoga teacher and co-founder of Mind Your Moves - a program designed to empower youth through Yoga, Pilates and meditation.
+Susannah joined the TEDxSydney team in 2012 as Project Director.

 Amy has worked in various strategy and business development roles for media and technology companies, large and small, in Australia and the US.
 She is currently working as an independent consultant.
 Amy has also spent time working with community organisations, including the Inspire Foundation and the Sydney Story Factory, in both professional and volunteer capacities.
 She holds masters degrees in International and US Studies.
 The list of her favourite TED Talks is long (and eclectic) but includes talks by Steven Johnson, Joshua Prager and Ken Robinson.
 Amy has been on the organising team for the TEDxSydney event since 2010.